Community Survey 2018

-which will inform the Plan review.
+which are informing the Neighbourhood Plan review.

-88 volunteers donned their walking boots and visited every home in
+A total of 88 volunteers donned their walking boots and visited every home in

 Sonning Common throughout April to collect completed Community Surveys which